-In the lab, biomedical science students will examine diseases from their basis in cells and genes, right up to whole body systems and human dissection.
+In the lab, biomedical science students will examine diseases from their basis in cells and genes, right up to whole body systems.
 As you progress through your degree, you'll have plenty of opportunities to apply your anatomical knowledge to forensic science and organ donation.

 Organ donation project

 The Organ Donation project sees groups of our students working together to come up with innovative ways to solve the real-life problem of the shortage of registered organ donors in England.
 During the project, our students work in small teams to create effective campaigns targeted at young adults to encourage more people to sign the organ donation register.
 It's also a great chance to get lots of new skills to put on your CV.